I am a big believer in reducing the number of decisions I have to make on a daily basis. Setting bright line rules means:

 As a bonus, by ruling out free food it becomes a non-factor mentally: I don’t even notice what is sitting on the table in the break room because no matter what it is, I am not going to eat it.

 If an opportunity will challenge me, say yes.
 In the last few years, I have struggled with anxiety.
 At work, this manifested itself in a reluctance to take on projects that didn’t play to my strengths.
 This was okay for awhile but in the end it left me feeling stale.
 It also resulted in me cutting myself off from projects that I think I would have enjoyed and learned a lot from.
 When I adopted this rule, I did so to ensure my anxiety doesn’t limit my growth.

 No emails (or texts) when I am upset.
 I am sure it isn’t hard to figure out why I adopted this rule.
 It came about after once again hitting “send” before I had completely thought through how what I had written could be perceived.
 What I find so interesting now is that when I delay sending a response, I often conclude that the best response is no response.
 I can’t control (or influence) the behavior of my colleagues but I can control my response to it.

 Ask questions when I don’t understand.
 I used to avoid doing this for fear of looking stupid.
-Then it occurred to me that, having worked for my organization for 12+ years, I know a lot about it so if I don’t understand, it is likely others don’t understand.
+Then it occurred to me that, having worked for my field for 15+ years, I know a lot about it so if I don’t understand, it is likely others don’t understand too.
 I now believe asking garners respect—not scorn—from my colleagues.
 (I also realized that I know I am not stupid so if my colleagues want to think that, they can think that).

 Finally, I have a life rule that I adopted after my brother died, when my mind kept cycling through my interactions with him, trying to figure out what I had missed: Do the best I can given the resources I have to invest in the situation (mental, financial, etc.) and always try to make the next best decision.